Agility CMS is designed to be flexible, easy-to-use, and empower you to do more, faster!

 It is important to note the decoupled nature of the CMS and your website.

-You can have as many different website environments as you'd like and you can register them in Agility CMS so that content editors can view how their content looks in different website environments.
+You can have as many different website environments as you'd like (per instance) and you can register them in Agility CMS so that content editors can view how their content looks in different website environments.

 For example, a typical setup will involve having a local development website environment, a uat/staging website environment as well as a production website environment.
 This allows you to develop locally, and test and review code updates in uat/staging prior to deploying your code to production.